William Arms Fisher

 William Arms Fisher (April 27, 1861 – December 18, 1948) was an American composer, music historian and writer.

 Personal life

 Fisher was born in San Francisco, California, on April 27, 1861.
 He received his first lesson in music from John P. Morgan, a leading Western musician.
 Intended for a business career, he was led to devote himself entirely to music, and with that end in view he left California in 1890 and went to New York City.
 There he studied under Antonín Dvořák and Horatio Parker at the National Conservatory of Music of America.
 He was instructor in harmony at the Conservatory of Music for several years, resigning in 1895 to take up teaching in Boston.

-He was president of both the Music Teachers National Association and the Music Publishers' National Association.
-He also worked for the music publisher Oliver Ditson Company which was later taken over by the Theodore Presser Company.
-He died in Brookline, Massachusetts on December 18, 1948.
+He was president of the Music Teachers National Association and the Music Publishers' National Association.
+He also worked for the music publisher Oliver Ditson Company, which was later taken over by the Theodore Presser Company.

+Fisher died in Brookline, Massachusetts on December 18, 1948.